vegaprotocol/documentation/docs/tutorials/proposals/index.md

 You will typically need:

 - A connected [Vega wallet](/docs/tools/vega-wallet/index.md), with your wallet name and public key to hand
-- A minimum amount of Vega tokens
+- A minimum amount of Vega tokens associated with that public key
 - Familiarity with [governance on Vega](../../concepts/vega-protocol.md#governance)

 ## Proposal types